 The Respondent shall state the material facts that he relies upon in the Defence or Rejoinder (if any); and may also attach to the Defence or Rejoinder the documents that he wishes to rely upon.

-The Disciplinary Committee may issue directions in respect of the hearing.
-This may be done by calling for a Pre-hearing Conference.
+The DC may issue directions in respect of a trial1 or hearing2.
+This may be done by calling for a Pre-hearing Conference (PHC).

 If the Respondent requires an interpreter, he shall arrange for a properly qualified interpreter to be present at the hearing at his own cost.
-The name, business address, email address, contact numer and qualification of the interpreter shall be notified in writing as soon as practicable to the Secretary, and in any event not later than 14 days after the first Pre-hearing Conference or issuance of the pre-hearing directions.
+The name, business address, email address, contact number and qualification of the interpreter shall be notified in writing as soon as practicable to the Secretary to the Disciplinary Panel, and in any event not later than 14 days after the first PHC or issuance of any pre-hearing directions.

-If any order is made against the Respondent, the Disciplinary Committee may also order him to pay the Council the following costs based on the cost framework1 as shown in the table below:
+If any order is made against the Respondent, the DC may also order him to pay fixed costs to CEA.
+CEA will seek costs based on the framework1 as shown in the table below: